NightTabGit/Lunar-Stuff/README.md

 # Entropy

 From testing, entropy requires a custom JRE path on LC-QT to work.
-Just navighate to the feault Javaw.exe in the minecraft launcher folder and use that.
+Just navigate to the feault Javaw.exe in the minecraft launcher folder and use that.